syl1m/todo_list/README.md

 * Task counts are updated for each folder in real time
 * Create, edit, and delete projects
 * Projects and tasks are saved using localStorage
+* UI can be toggled between light and dark mode
+* UI sidebar can be toggled on or off

 # Technologies Used